ccrd1711/aber-cleanup/README.md

 My thought process progressed to: "Is the reasoning behind this purely just a time or motivation issue?
 Or could it be linked to something a bit deeper?"
 So, I thought, let's create this charity narrative for this - a charity always needs both more hands and finances to be able to propel the work.
 This gave me a sufficient basis for one or multiple CTA's, and also allowed me to be a bit more personal in my appearance of the site as I could source my own images.

-As you may be able to tell by the tone of this introduction so far, it has been written post-project.
-At the time of currently writing this ReadMe, all but two images on the website are my own.
-This section will be updated if I can source those myself before submission.

-UPDATE: All images on the site are now my own.

-## User Experience
+# User Experience

-### User Stories (Also documented within 'Projects' tab before Project inception)
+## User Stories (Also documented within 'Projects' tab before Project inception)

 #### 1. As a visitor to the website, I want to easily navigate through information about the cause's mission, upcoming clean-up events, and volunteer sign-up options, so that I can get involved and support the cause effectively.